Joint State Estimation Under Attack of Discrete Event Systems: Introduction

 \subsection{Contributions and structure of the paper}

-{\red This paper contains several original contributions. \begin{itemize} \item The problem of \emph{state estimation under attack} is formalized; \emph{harmful attacks} are characterized in general terms by means of a \emph{misleading relation}. \item The notion of \emph{attack alphabet} is introduced and \emph{attack words} are defined to describe how observations can be corrupted by the attacker.
-On this alphabet two different observers are constructed: they describe the different state estimates computed by the attacker and by the operator for each corrupted observation. \item A formal procedure to design a \emph{supremal stealthy attack substructure} is presented.
-This structure, constructed refining the concurrent composition of the two observers, is guaranteed to describe all stealthy attacks. \item The supremal stealthy attack substructure allows one to determine if a harmful attack exists and, if such is the case, to compute it. \end{itemize}
+This paper contains several original contributions. \begin{itemize} \item The problem of \emph{joint state estimation under attack} is formalized; \emph{harmful attacks} are characterized in general terms by means of a \emph{misleading relation}. \item Based on the notion of \emph{attack alphabet} and \emph{attack words}, which describe how observations can be corrupted by the attacker we show how to construct two different observers: they describe the state estimates computed by the attacker and by the operator for each corrupted observation. \item A formal methodology to design a \emph{joint estimator} is presented.
+This automaton, constructed as the concurrent composition of the two observers, describes all possible attacks. \item The joint estimator shows, for each possible corrupted observation, the joint state estimation, i.e., the set of states consistent with the uncorrupted observation and the set of states consistent with the corrupted observation.
+Such a structure also indicates if a harmful attack exists.